Jmz0127/web-sprint-challenge-advanced-css-and-intro-js/README.md

    1. Practicing the use of semantic HTML, which is basically giving your code structural meaning and the provides the ability for fellow coders and automated processes the ability to easily understand and display code, for example, for SEO purposes (search engine optimization) to make your work easier to find.

-      - An example of this would be to use '<section>' when appropriate instead of '<div>' which essentially in itself gives more meaning that this is a section and not just a block of code.
-That being said there are times when you need to utilize '<div>', but the key is isolating the use to when only necessary.
+      - An example of this would be to use 'section' when appropriate instead of 'div' which essentially in itself gives more meaning that this is a section and not just a block of code.
+That being said there are times when you need to utilize 'div', but the key is isolating the use to when only necessary.

    2. Make sure your web experience is effectively working on not only desktop by a myriad of mobile devices - use viewport and media queries effectively and think how your code is being viewed.